crashoverride777/swifty-ads/README.md

     }
  ```

-Than call the methods like so
+Than call the methods from your viewControllers like so

 ```swift
 Ads.sharedInstance.showBannerAd(self)